MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-RecipientDataProperty.md

 ### -Picture
 The Picture switch specifies that the file you're importing is a picture file.
 You don't need to specify a value with this switch.

-The picture must be a JPEG file and shouldn't be larger than 10 kilobytes (KB).
 You can't use this switch with the SpokenName switch.
 You can only import one file type at a time.

 ```yaml
 Type: SwitchParameter